 Applies to: Configuration Manager (current branch, technical preview branch)

-Starting in version 1910, Configuration Manager is now part of Microsoft Endpoint Manager.
+Since October 2019, Configuration Manager is part of Microsoft Endpoint Manager.
 This article provides answers to frequently asked questions.

 What is Microsoft Endpoint Manager?

 Microsoft Endpoint Manager is an integrated solution for managing all of your devices.
 Microsoft brings together Configuration Manager and Intune with simplified licensing.
 Continue to use your existing Configuration Manager investments, while taking advantage of the power of the Microsoft cloud at your own pace.

 The following Microsoft management solutions are all now part of the Microsoft Endpoint Manager brand:

 - Other features in the Microsoft Endpoint Manager admin console